AV1080p/FISHY/README.md

 ###### Demo site - https://openworldoperations.github.io/FISHY/

+Just click the donate button for the fake browser window to be displayed.

 #### It works by creating a fake browser window and inserting a phishing page into the fake window.
 In order for the attacker to set valid SSL certificates and domain.

 The only way the victim could notice the attack, is if the victim tried to drag the phishing site window outside of their current browser.